-Costs and benefits of permitting the proposed use of this enzyme.
+Costs and benefits of permitting the proposed use of this enzyme

-Industry may benefit from several improvements and efficiencies from the use of this enzyme in the manufacture of bakery products and other cereal-based products.
-Due to the voluntary nature of the permission, industry will only use the enzyme as proposed where they believe a net benefit exists for them.
+Industry may benefit from efficiency improvements from the proposed use of this enzyme.
+Due to the voluntary nature of the permission, industry will only use the enzyme as proposed where they believe a net benefit exists.

-If industry were to experience cost savings because of using this enzyme, industry may pass on some of the cost savings to consumers.
+If industry were to experience cost savings in using this enzyme, industry may pass on some of the cost savings to consumers.